Simple Ways to Create Great Content for Your Business Blog

 Writing your blog post topics

-Once you are inside your niche, focusing on audience pain points and have a list of keywords, you can start generating topics.
+Once you are inside your niche, focusing on audience pain points, and have a list of keywords, you can start generating topics.
 Sit down and free write a long list based on your criteria.
 Reach out to colleagues, friends, and family to get their ideas too.
 It is better to have a long list of available options for topics than to have to try to come up with a new topic every time you need to post.
 Here are some more ideas to spark your creativity for blog post topics:

 1. Season or timing considerations

-Putting out a new blog post about a seasonal issue (Why does my heat stop working after a cold snap?) is gold for capturing trending Google searches.
+Putting out a new blog post about a seasonal issue (Why does my heater stop working after a cold snap?) is gold for capturing trending Google searches.
 Work to get ahead of the curve so you can publish and promote timely blog post topics to your audience.
 It shows that you are active and thinking and provides an answer that your audience is asking at the moment.

 No, it’s not a typo.
 Checking keywords often is great for sparking blog post ideas.
 Your main keywords (the ones that directly apply to your business) are probably stable, but you need to be on the lookout for keywords to change.